Halito & Welcome!

 If in light of what you have read so far you find that your beliefs conform to that of a messianic God-fearer, you may be wondering how to go about linking up with like-minded believers.
 Some in this boat find the spiritual nourishment/growth and biblical grounding & discipline they need among evangelicals, Charismatics, Pentecostals, Messianic Jews and similar groups.
 I know a few who joined home churches or congregations which are messianic God-fearer in their thinking, teaching and orientation.

 In my own case, I found a handful of Celtic Christian fellowships and other faith communities (ekklesia) and organizations whose expression of the Christian faith includes honoring the Jewish (Saturday) Shabbat, obeying Elohim's ("The Lord's") instructions (Torah), and also incorporating at least some of the essential beliefs and practices handed down by James the Just and the first congregation of believers (as opposed to the Pauline ones that came later and largely eclipsed these).
-And, wanting to take my own monastic leanings and convictions to a more formal level, namely becoming a monk, I applied to and was ordained a postulant Celtic monk by St. Brendan's Celtic Monastery & Seminary during August 2015.
-In addition, I became a postulant monk in the Knights of Prayer Monastic Order, also in 2015.
+And, wanting to take my own monastic leanings and convictions to a more formal level, namely becoming a monk, I applied to and was ordained a postulant monk in the transdemoninational Knights of Prayer Monastic Order in 2015.
 I was made a full monk by the KofPMO in 2017 (I chose as my monastic name "Brother Anthony of the Resurrection", also in 2017).

 For those who'd like to shore up their messianic God-fearer convictions with both learned works and "spiritual meat" I recommend these books: